Chia-Network/chiapos/documents/proof_of_space.md

 Furthermore, the initialization phase (plotting), should be as efficient as possible, but farmers should not be able to perform this phase within the average block interval.

-Finally, prover efficiency, verifier efficiency, proof size, noninteractivity of the initialization phase, and simplicity of honest operation, are all concerns that must be taken into account, and these are some reasons for a lot of the details of the construction, explained in depth below.
+Finally, prover efficiency, verifier efficiency, proof size, non-interactivity of the initialization phase, and simplicity of honest operation, are all concerns that must be taken into account, and these are some reasons for a lot of the details of the construction, explained in depth below.
 We will build up from the simple ideas, up to the full definition of proof of space from section 1.

 ### AACKPR17

-This construction by [Abusalah, Alwen, Cohen, Khilko, Pietrzak and Reyzin[1]](https://eprint.iacr.org/2017/893.pdf) aims to create a simple and efficient proof of space scheme, compared to exists pebbling based PoSpace schemes.
+This construction by [Abusalah, Alwen, Cohen, Khilko, Pietrzak and Reyzin[1]](https://eprint.iacr.org/2017/893.pdf) aims to create a simple and efficient proof of space scheme, compared to existing pebbling based PoSpace schemes.

-One of the simplest ways to think about contructing a proof of space, is for the verifier to specify a random function $f : [N] \to [N]$, where $N = 2^k$, which the prover must quickly be able to invert.
+One of the simplest ways to think about constructing a proof of space is for the verifier to specify a random function $f : [N] \to [N]$, where $N = 2^k$, which the prover must quickly be able to invert.
 The idea is that the prover can precompute this function table, sort it by output values, and be able to quickly invert any challenge given by the verifier.
 For example, we can set $f(x) = H(n || x)$, where $n$ is a random nonce chosen at initialization time, and $H$ is a cryptographic hash function.

 <img src="images/proofofspace.png" alt="drawing" width="200"/>

-The problem  with the above construction is that the verifier can perform a Hellman Attack (time space tradeoff), where only $N^{1/2}$ checkpoint values are stored, and $N^{1/2}$ computation is performed, from the checkpoint, to the target value.
+The problem with the above construction is that the verifier can perform a Hellman Attack (time space tradeoff), where only $N^{1/2}$ checkpoint values are stored, and $N^{1/2}$ computation is performed from the checkpoint to the target value.

-The new idea in the paper, is to construct a function $[N] \to [N]$ that can resist such attacks, by making the function hard to compute in the forward direction for a chosen input.
+The new idea in the paper is to construct a function $[N] \to [N]$ that can resist such attacks, by making the function hard to compute in the forward direction for a chosen input.

 The function that has to be inverted is $f(x_1) = f_2(x_1, x_2)$, where $f_2(x_1, x_2) = H(x_1 || x_2)$, but with the requirement that $f_1(x_1) = f_1(x_2) + 1$, where $f_1(x)$ can be another hash function.
 Given a challenge $Chall$, the prover must find $x_1$ and $x_2$.